rukieya33/Unibuddy_interview_exercise/README.md

+# NOTE PLEASE:
+- I Have completed all three exercises for some strange reason github did not commit the part 3 stretch exercise with a new commit message so that is why part 3 commit messages has the part 2 commit message.

 # Unibuddy Engineering Exercise

 This exercise is based on the deployed Unibuddy Chat service.
 The chat service is a core component in our product suite.